 - Place the strap around your wrist. - When shooting, keep your arms close to your body and hold the camera securely to prevent it from moving.
-If you have raised the flash, do not rest your fingers on it.
+Do not rest your fingers on the flash.

 Charging the Battery Pack

 Before use, charge the battery pack with the included charger.
 Be sure to charge the battery pack initially, because the camera is not sold with the battery pack charged.